18F/18f.gsa.gov/_posts/2020-08-06-doing-user-research-to-design-the-next-gen-wdfn.md

 tags:
   - user-centered design
   - agency work
-excerpt: "The USGS Water Resources Mission Area (WMA) is striving to make their water data easier to access for their users.
+excerpt: "The USGS Water Resources Mission Area is striving to make their water data easier to access for their users.
 This involves stepping back and reviewing how users currently use waterdata.usgs.gov so that we can make informed decisions moving forward. "